algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-10-18

+* Migrated all the issues from the stage2-merged plugins, and archived those without open PRs.

 # 2018-10-17

 * Updated [Kaleidoscope#386][kaleidoscope/386], introducing a new plugin to replace `bootAnimation()` (but better).